Brief History of Delaware

 Area: 6452.0 sq. km

 On the east coast of the United States is the state of Delaware, which in December 1787 was the first to ratify the country’s Constitution.
 As a result of this, thirteen of the country’s colonies were transformed into states.
 In the western part of the state borders run along the territory of the state of Maryland, in the north – next to Pennsylvania.
-According to citypopulationreview.com, the capital is the city of Dover.
+The capital is the city of Dover.

 In 1631, on the site of the modern city of Lewes, the Dutch trading post Swaanendale was founded, which was the first settlement of Europeans in these places.
 In 1638, the Swedes, led by Peter Minuit, formed a colony next to Fort Christina, which at that time was located on the site of the current city of Wilmington.
 The newly formed territory became known as “New Sweden”.
 The origin of the name Delaware comes from the title of Virginia Governor Thomas West, Baron De La Warr.